Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 \subsection{Performance}

-In the numerical example in the previous subsection, we have seen that rollout ETC typically has a control performance at least as high as the optimal TTC.
+In the previous numerical example, we have seen that rollout ETC typically has a control performance at least as high as the optimal TTC.
 In this subsection, we demonstrate that in case of Variant 1, one can even give a guarantee for this.
-Under certain circumstances, one may even ensure a strict performance improvement.

 \begin{theorem} (\cite[Theorem 3]{Wildhagen19_2}) Suppose Algorithm \ref{algo:rollout} is applied with Variant 1, $\mathbb{X}\times\U=\R^{n+m}$, $\overline{N} = rM$, $r\in\N$ and $\beta(0)\ge c-g$.
 Then, the closed loop satisfies